Fall 2020 High School Original Credit Briefing Page

 - No final proctoring requirement: For the 20-21 school year, MTDA has eliminated proctored final requirements for all original credit courses.

 - Semester enrollment limitations: In keeping with our role as a supplemental program, we are enforcing our summer-time course enrollment limitation of two courses per term to the full school year.
 Students may enroll in up to two courses per term with MTDA.
 If additional courses are needed, please refer to our IPC program.
 Please contact MTDA staff to schedule a consultation on IPC programming.
+MTDA will honor enrollments for the small number of students that were enrolled in more than two classes before July 15, 2020.

 In light of our experiences serving students during Spring school closures, we have additional guidance for schools on enrollment.